 Do I have to join a pension scheme?

-This short guide aims to give you some basic information on pensions and pension schemes.
-We cannot advise you as to which type of scheme might be best for you.
-We cannot advise on whether or not you should pay into a particular pension.
+This page gives you basic information on pensions and pension schemes.
+It is for general guidance only and does not constitute pensions advice, such as which type of scheme might be best for you, or whether or not you should pay into a particular pension.
+Such advice can only be given by a suitably qualified financial adviser.

 What are pensions?